Definition: Research Topics

-You should be sure you possess the skills and the resources required, or that you can develop the capability that is necessary to research the topic within the given time frame.
-You should also have reasonable certainty that you can access the data you will need to collect in the course of the research.
+Make sure you possess the required skills and resources, or that you can develop the capability that is necessary to research the topic within the given timeframe.
+You should also be certain that you can access the data you will need to collect in the course of the research.
 Your research topic should be one you are familiar with and in which you have the capacity to produce a well-written final research report.

 Research Topics for Academic Writing

 Academic writing is a style of expression that defines the intellectual boundaries of a discipline.
-It focuses on a research problem and conveys an agreed meaning about concepts or complex ideas.
-Research topics are germane to academic writing because they proffer rigorous arguments that can convince a reader to reconsider previously agreed positions on a topic.
+It focuses on a research problem and conveys an accepted interpretation of concepts or complex ideas.
+Research topics are germane to academic writing because they proffer rigorous arguments that can convince a reader to reconsider previously accepted position on a topic.

 Examples of Research Topics